Charmme Kaur Welcomes Coronavirus In Telangana; Apologises Later For The Immature Act

 What An Insensitive Video By #CharmmeKaur 🤦😡@Charmmeofficial #COVID19 #Covid_19#CoronaOutbreak #CoronaVirus #Hyderabad #Telangana #India pic.twitter.com/vRRPJRbOvD— Hi Hyderabad (@HiHyderabad) March 2, 2020

-After the video went viral social media, social media users started trolling the actress for posting an insensitive video on a sensitive topic.
+After the video went viral social media, netizens started trolling the actress for posting an insensitive video on a sensitive topic.
 Soon after facing backlash on social media, the iSmart Shankar producer deleted the video.
 Charmme Kaur realised her mistake and soon apologised on Twitter.

 In a tweet, Charmme wrote, "I have read all ur comments n I apologise for the video posted .. it was an act of immaturity for a very sensitive topic , n hence shall be carefull in my further reactions as it was of least knowledge to me the rounds it created .."